NYC Travel Tips: 21 Things to Know Before Visiting New York

 Good to know: If you’re flying into the U.S. from abroad, border control at JFK can take 2-3 hours.
 Newark, in our experience, tends to be much faster and less crowded.
 To give you an idea: on our last trip to NYC, a friend and I landed at the same time, but at different airports.
 She flew into JFK, and I arrived at Newark.
 By the time she made it to the hotel, I had already been there for over two and a half hours.

-TIP: Staying near Penn Station makes arrival super easy.
-It’s central, well-connected to all three airports, and a great base for sightseeing.
-On this trip, I stayed at Fairfield Inn & Suites by Marriott New York Midtown Manhattan/Penn Station.
-On another occasion, we booked the Fairfield Inn & Suites by Marriott New York Manhattan/Times Square South.
+TIP: Stay near Penn Station – it’s central, well-connected to all three airports, and a great base for sightseeing.
+On one visit to New York, I stayed at Fairfield Inn & Suites by Marriott New York Midtown Manhattan/Penn Station.
+On a recent trip with the whole family, we booked the Fairfield Inn & Suites by Marriott New York Manhattan/Times Square South.
 Both these hotels are just a few minutes walk from the station and both offer excellent value for the location.

 9. Don’t Underestimate How Expensive NYC Is

-New York is one of the most expensive cities in the world, and that quickly shows up in your budget for food, transport, attractions, and lodging.
-So plan your budget realistically and allow some wiggle room for extras like shopping, tips, or spontaneous stops.
+NYC is one of the most expensive cities in the world, and you’ll feel it in your budget for food, transportation, attractions, and accommodation.
+One of the most common mistakes when traveling to New York is underestimating daily expenses.
+Plan realistically and build in some extra room for things like shopping, tips, and spontaneous stops along the way.

 Even a very casual lunch can set you back $20–30, museum entry costs $25–30, and the tickets to viewing platforms and other attractions start at $40-60.
-Accommodation prices vary greatly depending on the travel period, hotel, and room type, but expect to pay at least $200-300 per night for 2 people in a somewhat decent hotel in Manhattan.
+Accommodation prices vary greatly depending on the travel period, hotel, and room type, but expect at least $250–400 per room per night in Manhattan during most of the year.
 In busy periods, it’s often difficult to find anything under $400-500.

 TIP: To get a realistic estimate of accommodation cost, it’s best to check current prices for your travel dates on websites like Expedia or Booking.

-Good to know: Luckily, not everything you do in NYC has to cost a fortune.
+Good to know: Luckily, not everything you do in New York has to cost a fortune.
 There are quite a few free and low-cost activities – you’ll find some suggestions below.

 10. Take Advantage of Free and Cheap Activities